akaia-labs/continuity-os/subsystems/corvi.d/README.md

-# Crow.d subsystem
+# AkaiaLabs Corvi.d subsystem

-Experimental container-like environment for [corvi.d](https://github.com/akaia-labs/corvi.d) using [Redox](https://gitlab.redox-os.org/redox-os/redox) on [RVVM](https://github.com/LekKit/RVVM).
+Experimental container-like environment for [Corvi.d](https://github.com/akaia-labs/corvi.d) using [Redox](https://gitlab.redox-os.org/redox-os/redox) on [RVVM](https://github.com/LekKit/RVVM).

-The purpose of the project is to create a homogeneous Rust-based runtime by running [Redox](https://gitlab.redox-os.org/redox-os/redox) inside [RVVM](https://github.com/LekKit/RVVM) – packaging [SpacetimeDB](https://github.com/ClockworkLabs/SpacetimeDB) (with [corvi.d](https://github.com/akaia-labs/corvi.d) server modules deployed within it) – and related ecosystem services into a unified container-style subsystem.
+The purpose of the project is to create a homogeneous Rust-based runtime by running [Redox](https://gitlab.redox-os.org/redox-os/redox) inside [RVVM](https://github.com/LekKit/RVVM) – packaging [SpacetimeDB](https://github.com/ClockworkLabs/SpacetimeDB) (with [Corvi.d](https://github.com/akaia-labs/corvi.d) server modules deployed within it) – and related ecosystem services into a unified container-style subsystem, ready to be deployed on a real dedicated hardware, if needed.

 🚧 WORK IN PROGRESS 🚧